PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 ### Characterizing write skew

 This anomaly is called write skew.
-It is neither a dirty write nor a lost update, because the two transactions are updating two different objects (Alice’s and Bob’s oncall records, respectively).
+It is neither a dirty write nor a lost update, because the two transactions are updating two different objects (Alice's and Bob's oncall records, respectively).

 Write skew can occur if two transactions read the same objects, and then update some of those objects (different transactions may update different objects).
 In the special case where different transactions update the same object, you get a dirty write or lost update anomaly (depending on the timing).

 With write skew, out options are restricted:

-- Atomic single-object operations don’t help, as multiple objects are involved.
+- Atomic single-object operations don't help, as multiple objects are involved.
-- The automatic detection of lost updates doesn’t help either.
+- The automatic detection of lost updates doesn't help either.
 Automatically preventing write skew requires true serializable isolation.
-- If you can’t use a serializable isolation level, the second-best option in this case is probably to explicitly lock the rows that the transaction depends on.
+- If you can't use a serializable isolation level, the second-best option in this case is probably to explicitly lock the rows that the transaction depends on.

 ### Phantoms causing write skew